jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Learning to program teaches you how to think.
 Computer science is a liberal art._ – Steve Jobs

-_One particular talent stands out among the world-class programmers I’ve known—namely, an ability to move effortlessly between different levels of abstraction._ — Donald Knuth

-_The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise._ — Edsger Dijkstra

-_At a certian level of abstraction, all complex systems are message passing systems. ...
-Genes are one mechanism that life uses to pass information across time; memes are one mechanism that societies use to pass information across time._ — Grady Booch

 _Just because you've implemented something doesn't mean you understand it._ — Brian Cantwell Smit

 _Induction makes you feel guilty for getting something out of nothing ... but it is one of the greatest ideas of civilization._ — Herbert Wilf